SproutyLabs/SproutyDialogsDocs/docs/class-reference/utils/resource-manager.md

 <h3 id="load-resources-method">
   <span class="reference-type">func </span><code>load_resources</code><span class="parameters">(dialog_data: <a href="/docs/class-reference/resources/dialogue-data">SproutyDialogsDialogueData</a>, start_id: <a href="https://docs.godotengine.org/en/stable/classes/class_string.html">String</a>)</span><span class="return-type"> -> void</span>
 </h3>
 <p>Load the resources needed to run a dialog.
-This will load the character data, dialog boxes, and portraits for the dialog. *This only loads the resources to use them later, it does not instantiate them.*</p>
+This will load the character data, dialog boxes, and portraits for the dialog. <i>This only loads the resources to use them later, it does not instantiate them.</i></p>
 <hr/>

 <h3 id="instantiate-dialog-box-method">
   <span class="reference-type">func </span><code>instantiate_dialog_box</code><span class="parameters">(character_name: <a href="https://docs.godotengine.org/en/stable/classes/class_string.html">String</a>, dialog_box_parent: <a href="https://docs.godotengine.org/en/stable/classes/class_node.html">Node</a>)</span><span class="return-type"> -> <a href="/docs/class-reference/nodes/dialog-box">DialogBox</a></span>
 </h3>
 <p>Instantiate a dialog box for a character in the scene.
-Instantiate from the loaded dialog boxes for the dialogs in the current scene. <span class="alert-text">Cannot instantiate a dialog box that was not previously loaded.</span></p>
+Instantiate from the loaded dialog boxes for the dialogs in the current scene. <i>Cannot instantiate a dialog box that was not previously loaded.</i></p>
 <hr/>

 <h3 id="instantiate-portrait-method">
   <span class="reference-type">func </span><code>instantiate_portrait</code><span class="parameters">(character_name: <a href="https://docs.godotengine.org/en/stable/classes/class_string.html">String</a>, portrait_name: <a href="https://docs.godotengine.org/en/stable/classes/class_string.html">String</a>, portrait_parent: <a href="https://docs.godotengine.org/en/stable/classes/class_node.html">Node</a>, dialog_box: <a href="/docs/class-reference/nodes/dialog-box">DialogBox</a> = null)</span><span class="return-type"> -> <a href="/docs/class-reference/nodes/dialog-portrait">DialogPortrait</a></span>
 </h3>
 <p>Instantiate a character portrait.
-Instantiate from the loaded portraits for the dialogs in the current scene. <span class="alert-text">Cannot instantiate a portrait that was not previously loaded.</span></p>
+Instantiate from the loaded portraits for the dialogs in the current scene. <i>Cannot instantiate a portrait that was not previously loaded.</i></p>
 <hr/>